 Remember: Compliance is key!

 Compliance is also an essential component to any contingent workforce management strategy, yet for many organizations, contractor compliance is a very confusing and complicating process, as organizations must classify aspects of the worker relationship to ensure compliance with the correct tax and employment laws.
 Organizations that partner with a staffing agency will shift the hiring compliance burden to that agency.
-This puts the onus on the staffing agency partner to mitigate the risks associated with a Independent Contractors and ensure compliance.
+This puts the onus on the staffing agency partner to mitigate the risks associated with Independent Contractors and ensure compliance.

 With proper management structures in place, engaging contingent workers provides employers with access to their industry’s best talent, fresh perspectives, more diverse workers and cost-saving opportunities that a less flexible workforce can't provide.
 However, until employers implement a company-wide strategy - all of these benefits could transform into costly risk.